kej715/DtCyber/CCI.md

 * Linux 64 armv8-a (Debian Bookworm)
 * MacOS 10.15
 * Linux 32 (Debian Bookworm, only RTR NOS1 and NOS2 systems used for regression tests)
+* FreeBBSD 32bit, clang (only RTR NOS2 system used for regression test.
+Crash in dsa311.c while booting NOS1 rtr, also happened in main branch dtcyber)

 Regression tests included Telnet login and remote batch processing with rjecli.